azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 experiment = Experiment(workspace = ws, name = "scikit-learn-mnist")
 ```

-Let's load some test data into our Compute VM (we'll do something more scalable in the next challenge):
+Let's load some test data into our Compute Instance (we'll do something more scalable in the next challenge):

 ```python
 import os